Health and Safety

-Do not drink water unless students are sure that it is safe for drinking; bottled water is recommended.
+-Do not drink water unless students are sure that it is safe to drink; bottled water is recommended.

-Avoid ice cubes in soft drinks unless students know that the water is safe for drinking.
+-Avoid ice cubes in soft drinks unless students know that the water is safe to drink.

 Once students are more comfortable with the country's culture and food, they may decide to be more liberal in their approach to food.
 Vegetarians or students on a special diet need to be aware that their dietary needs might not be easily met in some countries.

 All students studying abroad through UW-Platteville Education Abroad are enrolled in the mandatory Cultural Insurance Services International (CISI) health and medical evacuation insurance.
-CISI's comprehensive plan provides students with all the coverage and security needed while traveling abroad including:
+CISI's comprehensive plan provides students with all the coverage and security needed while traveling abroad, including the following:

 24-hour emergency crisis support with multilingual representatives